diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/001-epiphanies.md

 ### supernatural energy

-this mysterious energy saturates the planet, just like water or air.
+(name tbd) this mysterious energy saturates the planet, just like water or air.

 when a large amount of energy gathers in one place, reality distorts, allowing the laws of physics to be broken -- objects can transform into spheres, steel can be cut like butter, etc...